-I have my bird feeder and birdhouse set for the beautiful birds.
-This year I won’t see any squirrels because of the construction site but there are geese in the nearby pond.
+My bird feeder and birdhouse are all set for the beautiful birds.
 However, this got me thinking of making something for the hummingbirds.
 Hummingbird house?
 They don’t need a nest like other birds.
-However, hummingbird feeder is just the right thing.
+However, DIY hummingbird feeder is just the right thing.
 These small birds need nectar.
 The hummingbird food is just sugar water.

 You can consider adding lights to help them feeder a night with these DIY outdoor lights simple and easy ideas for homes.
 Make a green environment to make them feel home with 35 Vertical plant walls and gardens with design instructions.